New-Horizons-SPM/scanbot/docs/web-app-test.md

 ## Autonomous Tip Navigation (10 min)
 Before Scanbot can take control over the coarse piezos and track the tip via the camera feed, a short initialisation procedure must be completed.
-This procedure gives Scanbot the initial location of the probe as well as the coordinates of the sample and clean reference metal.
+This procedure gives Scanbot the initial location of the probe as well as the coordinates of the sample and clean metal.
 This is normally accomplished via a live camera feed, however in Demo mode, the camera feed is replaced with pre-recorded videos.

 ### Initialisation